Have Stocks Run Too Far, Too Fast? Consider an All-Weather Strategy

 The Aristocrats Are “On Sale” and May Be Poised for a Comeback

-The S&P 500 has rallied recently, rising 28% from lows in October 2023 to a new record high in May—a period marked by relative serenity.
+Much of the rally in S&P 500 from its recent lows in October 2023 was accompanied by unusually low levels of volatility.
 That may be changing, though.
-Volatility has seemingly returned and could be with us for a while as investors continue to grapple with sticky inflation and slowing economic growth.
+Volatility has seemingly returned and could be with us for a while as investors continue to grapple with election uncertainties, and potentially slowing economic growth.

 Further, recent market trends have resulted in a growing concentration risk in the broad, cap-weighted S&P 500.
 The diversified, equal-weighted approach of the Dividend Aristocrats nearly eliminates this risk.